BenDol/bendol/README.md

 - **OpenTibia Community**
   Contributed to various OpenTibia server/client projects, including OTClient and TheForgottenServer.

+- **GWT Material Design**
+  Contributed a lot to the early life of [GWT Material Design](https://github.com/GWTMaterialDesign) and still have a part in helping.

 - **GitHub Arctic Code Vault Contributor** & **Developer Program Member**
   Proud to be part of GitHub’s ecosystem and contribute to open source year after year.